 Waiting too long

 Speaking of when to shop, another common blunder is to wait too long.
 Many brides have no idea how long it can take to order a bridal gown or how many shopping trips you can make to find the right one!
 There is no worse feeling than the panicky fear that you are running out of time to order and you haven’t seen a dress that you love.
 Or falling in love with the perfect wedding gown ever, only to learn that you do not have enough time to get it made.
 Even if you could get a rush delivery, why pay for rush charges when you don’t have to?
 It is an excellent idea to order your wedding dress at least six months before your wedding, so start shopping even sooner than that.
 Buying a gown up to a year in advance would be reasonable, as long as you have already booked your venue.
+Just make sure they white chair covers for weddings to match your wedding dress.

 Given the importance of the bridal gown, brides usually want help in selecting the right one.
 But sometimes too much help is no help at all!
 It is often much harder to find the perfect gown when shopping with a large entourage.
 That’s because everyone will have conflicting opinions.
 Most brides find that it is more productive to shop with only one or two people for opinions.
 From formal wedding dresses to mermaid wedding dresses, make sure you have your closest people there for support.